 Pain Treatments Health Center

 Treatments for back pain vary widely.
-And because of that, it's important to understand all of your options up front.
-Whether you choose to use over-the-counter pain relievers, physical therapy, a minimally invasive procedure like microdisectomy or more extensive surgery such as anterior/posterior lumbar fusion, knowing about each treatment extensively will help speed up recovery.
-It's your pain we're trying to help alleviate.
+It's important to understand all of your options.
+Whether you choose to use over-the-counter pain relievers, physical therapy, a minimally invasive procedure like microdisectomy, or more extensive surgery such as anterior/posterior anterior/posterior lumbar fusion, knowing about each treatment extensively will help speed up recovery.

 The more knowledgeable you are, the more comfortable you will be participating in your treatment and recovery.